Legally reviewed by:

 There are pros and cons to any trial.
 If you are filing a personal injury claim, you need to consider the potential outcomes of pursuing a trial.
 If you go to trial, the outcome might not be as desirable as the settlement amount.
 Additionally, if you reach a settlement, you will get your money much faster than you would with a trial.

-Another consideration of going to trial is the outcome.
+Another consideration when going to trial is the outcome.
 In their report, the Bureau of Justice found that only 50 percent of cases ended up in the plaintiff’s favor.
-For people looking to get compensation from their injuries, these are alarming odds.
+For people looking to get compensation for their injuries, these are alarming odds.
 With only a 50 percent chance of getting a better compensation package than your settlement, it’s better to compromise in the settlement negotiations and walk away with a smaller package than with nothing.

 What You Need to Know if You Go to Trial